by Jon Pearce | 10th Dec, 2021 | Arthritis

 Epsom salt is also not the same as Dead Sea salts, which are a combination of minerals that are found in the Dead Sea in Israel.
 When dissolved in water, Epsom salt releases magnesium and sulphate, the key ingredients in most spa mineral baths.

-Both magnesium and sulphur are thought to be helpful to the body and seem to be absorbed effectively through the skin when bathing in Epsom salts.
+Both magnesium and sulphur are thought to be helpful to the body and seem to be absorbed effectively through the skin, which is exactly why an Epsom salt soak is so good for arthritis sufferers.

 Why is Magnesium important?